 - Preheat the oven to 450°F

-- Bake for 30 minutes, or until hot throughout (cook times will vary based on how much cobbler you have left).
+- Bake for 30 minutes, or until hot throughout (cook times will vary based on how much you have left).

 - Remove from the oven and serve hot.

-Note: If you notice that the biscuits start to get to dark or begin to burn, you can cover them, or the entire container, with some aluminum foil.
+Note: If you notice that the biscuits start to get to dark or begin to burn, you can cover them, or the entire container, with aluminum foil.
 Just make sure to leave a vent in the side or on top to allow steam to escape.

 Pumpkin Cobbler With Parmesan Chive Biscuits